Menu Editor

 • Menu subtitle: A secondary line below the title (e.g., "Small Plates · Noodles · Curries").
 Useful for describing the menu's theme.

-• Footer content: Control what appears at the bottom of your menu: address, phone number, opening hours, or custom text.
+• Footer content: Control what appears on your menu: address, phone number, opening hours, or custom text.
+Some templates place contact info in the header rather than the footer.

 Seasonal menus